-Not provided on or before the agreed date means connections or reconnections not provided within any regulated time limit or, alternatively, connections or reconnections not provided by the date agreed with the customer.
+Not provided on or before the agreed date means connections or reconnections not provided within any regulated time limit, or by the date agreed with the customer.

 Number of connections provided means the establishment of new customer connections on the distribution network during the year ending 30 June.